Skip to Content

 Assembly

-• Divide the dough in ½ so you have two 8" x 8" squares of dough.
-Brush one piece of dough with egg wash and sprinkle half of the cinnamon sugar over the dough.
-Tightly roll the dough into a log, pinching the seam together.
-Place the dough, seam side down, into one of the prepared pans.
+• Divide the dough in ½.
+Roll one piece of dough to an 8"x12" rectangle.
+Brush with egg wash and sprinkle half of the cinnamon sugar over the dough.
+Pat the sugar in place then tightly roll the dough into a log, pinching the seam together.
+Tuck any apple pieces that escape back into the dough.
+Place the loaf, seam side down, into one of the prepared pans.
 Repeat with the remaining dough and filling.
-Cover the pans with oiled plastic wrap and rise until almost doubled in volume, about 1 hour (see note to work ahead).
+Cover the pans and rise until almost doubled in volume, about 1 hour (see note to work ahead).

 • Preheat the oven to 350 °F.